ibm-cloud-docs/key-protect/disable-keys.md

     ```
     {: codeblock}

-    Review the `state` field in the response body to verify that the key transitioned to the _Active_ key state.
+    Review the `state` field in the response body to verify that the root key transitioned to the _Active_ key state.
 The following JSON output shows the metadata details for
     an active key.

     The integer mapping for the _Active_ key state is 1.
 Key States are based on NIST SP 800-57.